 - Travel Stroller

 If you plan to walk around a lot and don’t want to use a baby carrier then a stroller is the next best option.
 There are some special rules when it comes to checking in a stroller, so make sure you speak with your airline before bringing your stroller as there may be some weight limitations.
 You generally want to pick a stroller that can shield your baby from sunlight and rain, but you also want it to be light and sturdy.
 If you bring a large heavy stroller, then it’s going to be inconvenient to carry around and might be rejected by the airline.
-It’s worth doing your research here, but if you find that it’s too much work, a baby carrier could be the next best thing.
+It’s worth doing your research and checking out this blog post, but if you find that it’s too much work, a baby carrier could be the next best thing.

 - Baby Sleep Sack